exercism/python/concepts/strings/about.md

 ```

-There is no separate “character” or "rune" type in Python, so indexing a string produces a new `str` of length 1:
+There is no separate “character” or "rune" type in Python, so indexing a string produces a new `str` of **length 1**:

 ```python